COSMIC-PopSynth/COSMIC/docs/pages/tutorials/adaptive/distributions.rst

         Uniform, PowerLaw, BrokenPowerLaw, TruncatedNormal, Log10,
     )

     Uniform(transform=Log10())                         # equivalent to 'flat_in_log'
     PowerLaw(-0.55, transform=Log10())                 # equivalent to 'sana'
     BrokenPowerLaw(breaks=[0.5], alphas=[-1.3, -2.3])  # equivalent to 'kroupa'

-Bounds are always given to a :class:`~cosmic.sample.stroopwafel.Parameter` in **physical** space; the transform converts them into sampling space automatically (and round-trips samples back to physical space before they are evolved by ``COSMIC``).
+Bounds are always given to a :class:`~cosmic.sample.stroopwafel.Parameter` in **physical** space; the transform converts them into sampling space automatically.

 Defining your own distribution
 ==============================

-There are three ways to use a custom distribution, in increasing order of effort.
+Now let's say that you want to define your own distribution.
+You can do this in three ways - let's take a look at them in order of increasing complexity.

 1. Pass a distribution instance directly
 ----------------------------------------

-The quickest option is to tweak one of the built-in base distributions and hand the instance straight to a :class:`~cosmic.sample.stroopwafel.Parameter` via ``dist``.
-No registration required:
+The quickest option is to tweak one of the built-in base distributions like we did above and hand the instance straight to a :class:`~cosmic.sample.stroopwafel.Parameter` via ``dist``.

 .. code-block:: python

     from cosmic.sample.stroopwafel import Parameter
     from cosmic.sample.stroopwafel.distributions import PowerLaw

-    # A steeper-than-Kroupa IMF for the primary mass
+    # a steeper-than-Kroupa IMF for the primary mass
     Parameter('mass_1', 5.0, 150.0, dist=PowerLaw(-2.7))